javelit/docs/content/develop/concepts/architecture/session-state.md

 Here are some limitations to keep in mind when using Session State and Components State

-- Session State exists for as long as the tab is open and connected to the Jeamlit server.
+- Session State exists for as long as the tab is open and connected to the Javelit server.
 As soon as you close the tab, everything stored in Session State is lost.
 - Session State is not persisted.
-If the Jeamlit server crashes, then everything stored in Session State gets wiped
+If the Javelit server crashes, then everything stored in Session State gets wiped
 - the same applies for Components State

 {/* TODO improve jt.sessionstate doc